 You wait all year for an online bus-countdown service in the UK's capital and then, well, only one arrives at once, thereby screwing up our little joke.
-But, thankfully, TFL's new service, which you can find at countdown.tfl.gov.uk, looks set to revolutionise one of the most annoying aspects of public transport: not knowing when a bus is due to show up at the stop you're waiting at.
+But, thankfully, TFL's new service, which you can find at countdown.tfl.gov.uk, looks set to revolutionise one of the most annoying aspects of public transport: not knowing when a bus is due to show up at the stop you're waiting at (see our designer's guide to London for more on the UK capital).

 The service was discovered by Marc Baylis, who announced on Twitter: "Never have an unknown wait for a London bus again!" and picked up by blogger 'diamond geezer', who enthused about the scheme: "You type in a street, postcode or route number, and the website invites you to narrow down your search using a map interface.
 Click on the bus stop of your choice and the site displays a list of the next few buses due to arrive.
 You get a full list of buses for up to 30 minutes into the future, which is excellent, even if to be taken with a temporal pinch of salt.
 And then you can decide whether to wait, walk or replan your journey."
 And he added that this works for any bus stop in London, "even the ridiculously obscure ones on the outskirts".